azniosman/Assignment-3.11/README.md

 ### azni-app

-A Helm chart for deploying a Nginx application to Kubernetes.
+A Helm chart for deploying a MySQL application to Kubernetes.
 The chart includes:

 - Deployment with configurable replicas
 - Service (LoadBalancer)